Richmond (South) - Cremorne

 Richmond (South) - Cremorne's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Richmond (South) - Cremorne shows excellent health outcomes, with very low prevalence of common conditions across all ages.
-Private health cover stands at approximately 75%, higher than Greater Melbourne's 69.8% and the national average of 55.3%.
-Mental health issues affect 9.5% and asthma impacts 8.6% of residents.
+Richmond (South) - Cremorne shows excellent health outcomes, with very low prevalence of common health conditions across all ages.
+Private health cover stands at approximately 75% of the total population (14,547 people), compared to Greater Melbourne's 69.8%.
+Nationally, this figure is 55.3%.

 Frequently Asked Questions - Health